Marathon Training Guide for All Levels

 Base Runs

 In the base building phase, you will increase your run frequency and distance to improve your endurance and cardiovascular fitness level.
 For most runners, I recommend doing a base running phase for the first month of marathon training.
-If you are a beginning runner or if you have not been running regularly, you will need more time - 6 to 8 weeks of base runs to build up your fitness level.
+If you are training for your first race that’s a marathon distance or if you have not been running regularly, you will need more time - 6 to 8 weeks of base runs to build up your fitness level.

 A base run is a short to medium-length run at a relaxed pace.
 You will be able to easily carry on a conversation at your base run pace.
 Your base run will feel like 60% effort level (out of 100 as max effort).
 Once you have built up your aerobic base, you will begin doing long runs.
 Even as you add long runs and speed training to your workouts, your base runs will remain a staple of your training and will be your most common workout.